Quokkas are one of the cutest animals on the planet, but do they make good pets and more importantly can you own them as a pet legally?

 There Are No Vets

-If you were able to own your own quokka and it happened to get sick then it would be impossible to find a vet with the knowledge required to look after your sick quokka.
+If you were allowed to own a quokka as a pet and it fell ill, you would struggle to find a vet with the knowledge required to care for your sick quokka.

 There would be a few in Australia due to rescued quokkas needing attention.